Caerind/AwesomeCppGameDev/README.md

   - [autotidy](https://github.com/sasq64/autotidy) : Speedier handling of clang-tidy checking
   - [cppinsights](https://github.com/andreasfertig/cppinsights) : C++ Insights - See your source code with the eyes of a compiler
   - [cppast](https://github.com/foonathan/cppast) : Library to parse and work with the C++ AST
+  - [llvm-project](https://github.com/llvm/llvm-project) : The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
+Note: the repository does not accept github pull requests at this moment.
+Please submit your patches at…
 - HotReload
   - [car](https://github.com/nicholaschiasson/car) : Compile and Run!
 Execute source files directly without worrying at all about compiling.
   - [PolyHook_2_0](https://github.com/stevemk14ebr/PolyHook_2_0) : C++17, x86/x64 Hooking Libary v2.0